 In 2013, New York’s Museum of Arts and Design featured Saracino’s work in the exhibition “Out of Hand: Materializing the Postdigital.”
 In Dubai, in 2013, for Design Days Dubai, Saracino created an interactive in-store exhibit for Bloomingdale’s “Celebrate the World” campaign that showcased his design work.
 Saracino’s Star furniture collection became available at Bloomingdale’s in the Dubai Mall.
 In the same year Saracino won the “Best of the Year Award” for residential projects from Interior Design magazine.

 Also in 2013, in New York, Saracino designed The Guardians: Hero and Superhero, two 13-foot-tall sculptures, one in marble, the other in stainless steel, which sit at the entrance to Midtown Manhattan’s Bryant Park and will remain on view indefinitely.
 The Superhero statue was commissioned by Equity Office and Hero was commissioned as a gift to the United States by the Italian Government and Eni.
 The Guardians: Hero, representing Italy with its inspiration from Michelangelo’s David, has been included in the 2014 exhibition in the Gallery of the Academy of Florence, honoring the 450th anniversary of Michelangelo’s death.
+In April 2015 he was invited to design with Steve Blatz the Black Hole a pavilion for design week Milan in the courtyard of the Università degli Studi di Milano.
+In May 2015 he presented an edition of his HERO statue in exhibition in the Accademia Gallery in Florence, home of Michelangelo’s masterpiece, the David.

 QUOTES ABOUT APS:

-“He’s among the most prolific italian industrial designers abroad and has been beatified by serial accolades.”
+“Saracino is among the most prolific italian industrial designers abroad and has been beatified by serial accolades.”

 VOGUE, Italy, 2010 - Benedetta Pignatelli, Writer